-The County Line Lakes Trail is a 7 mile out and back trail located near Gloversville, NY and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and snowshoeing and is accessible from December until February.
+The County Line Lakes Trail is a 7 mile moderately trafficked out and back trail located near Gloversville, New York that features a lake and is only recommended for very experienced adventurers.
+The trail offers a number of activity options and is accessible year-round.

 I can't see how this was rated as difficult but it was long and a lot of fun

 I can't wait to bring my other hiker friends here!
 The lake was beautiful.
 The trail was well marked except for the spot that opened into a large clearing, but other than that it was easy to navigate.

 Well marked trail and very secluded.
 Pretty steep as you pass between Pigeon and Panther but then it levels off as you descend to the lake.
 The rocky outcropping on the southern shore made a great spot for lunch!

 It seemed like the trail never ended and the markers didn't tell you how far you walked!
 Other than that the hike was beautiful and the area is so peaceful!

 One of the nicest hikes I've ever been on.
 After you go up a short, somewhat steep part at the beginning, the trail turns into a wide, flat, graded former logging road.
 There is a nice stream and eventually the trail runs into a wetland area.
 The dry, flat trail runs along the water.
 I saw a family of beaver and a heron.
 This trail is worth visiting, even if you aren't going to complete the whole thing.
 The shorter distance and ease of the other trail at this trailhead may tempt you, but even half of this one is better than the whole Chase Lake trail.